 Default fonts bundle

 To use this feature, we provide a default, ready-to-use dynamic fonts bundle.
-Follow the steps below.
+Follow the steps below to use it.

-• Extract the compressed file into a public folder accessible to your application, preferably in the same folder as the application so as to avoid CORS issues.
+• Extract the compressed file into a public folder accessible to your application, preferably in the same folder as the application to avoid CORS issues.

-• Set the dynamicFonts property in the configuration object passed to PSPDFKit.load() to a URL pointing to the JSON file with the dynamic fonts data as shown below:
+• Set the dynamicFonts property in the configuration object passed to NutrientViewer.load() to a URL pointing to the JSON file with the dynamic fonts data, as shown below:

 ...configuration,